 - Audit with reports that reference tokens, not raw values.

-People often say, “Our synthetic data is irreversible.”
-That sounds strong.
-It does not solve the real problem.
+A common misconception held by businesses is that their synthetic data is irreversible.
+On a surface level, it sounds logical, but does not solve the real problem.
 The question is not only “Can you reverse the sample.”
 The question is “Should the system have seen any personal signal in the first place.”
-Also, “Can you prove purpose limitation.”
+Also, “Can you prove the purpose limitation?”

 Three intent questions to answer